auth0/Auth0.Android/README.md

 4. **Retrieve credentials:**
 Existing credentials will be returned if they are still valid, otherwise the `refresh_token` will be used to attempt to renew them.
 If the `expires_in` or both the `access_token` and `id_token` values are missing, the method will throw a `CredentialsManagerException`.
 The same will happen if the credentials have expired and there's no `refresh_token` available.

-> This method is not thread-safe, so if you're using _Refresh Token Rotation_ you should avoid calling this method concurrently (might result in more than one renew request being fired, and only the first one will succeed).

 ```kotlin
 manager.getCredentials(object : Callback<Credentials, CredentialsManagerException> {